apache/flink/docs/dev/stream/checkpointing.md

 In order to make state fault tolerant, Flink needs to **checkpoint** the state.
 Checkpoints allow Flink to recover state and positions in the streams to give the application the same semantics as a failure-free execution.

-The [documentation on streaming fault tolerance](../../internals/stream_checkpointing.html) describe in detail the technique behind Flink's streaming fault tolerance mechanism.
+The [documentation on streaming fault tolerance](../../internals/stream_checkpointing.html) describes in detail the technique behind Flink's streaming fault tolerance mechanism.

 ## Prerequisites